 Service provider: Telehealth services are typically provided by specific healthcare professionals, whereas RPM services can be performed by a broader range of providers, including third-party RPM companies, under general supervision, leading to increased accessibility and revenue potential.

-Medicare does not classify RPM as a telehealth service, allowing for more flexible reimbursement terms.
+Medicare does not classify RPM or RTM as telehealth services, allowing for more flexible reimbursement terms.
 RPM offers benefits such as reduced hospitalizations, shorter hospital stays, fewer emergency room visits, better health outcomes in rural areas, improved chronic condition management, and reduced risk of exposure to illnesses like COVID-19.
 This quick reference guide can be used for the 5 RPM CPT codes, reimbursement rates, and billing requirements.

 Tenovi’s Role in the Remote Health Revolution